Skip main navigation

 "Participating in a discrimination proceeding" means testifying or assisting in any investigation or hearing related to discrimination under the Fair Employment Law.

-"Opposing discrimination" means any actions that an employee takes on their own to protest discrimination under the Fair Employment Law.
+"Opposing discrimination" means any actions that you take on your own to protest discrimination under the Fair Employment Law.

 The same laws that prohibit discrimination based on race, color, sex, religion, national origin, age, and disability, as well as wage differences between men and women performing substantially equal work, also prohibit retaliation against individuals who oppose unlawful discrimination or participate in an employment discrimination proceeding.